 A new keyboard window will open.
-Select Modifier keys at the bottom-right corner of the window.
+Select the Modifier keys at the bottom-right corner of the window.

 Finally, click OK.

-Magic keyboard is a rechargeable, wireless keyboard developed by Apple.
-It comes with a USB C to lightning cable to charge and pair it.
+The Magic Keyboard is a rechargeable, wireless keyboard developed by Apple.
+It comes with a USB C to a lightning cable which lets you charge and pair it with Mac.
 In addition, the magic keyboard comes with a Touch ID sensor and is available in different colors.

-Connect your magic keyboard to Mac using the USB-C to lightning cable.
+Connect your magic keyboard to your Mac using the USB-C to lightning cable.

 Turn on the power switch on your keyboard.